kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 #### dataVolume

-DataVolumes are a way to automate importing virtual machine disks onto PVCs during the virtual machine’s launch flow.
+DataVolumes are a way to automate importing virtual machine disks onto PVCs during the virtual machine's launch flow.
 Without using a DataVolume, users have to prepare a PVC with a disk image before assigning it to a VM or VMI manifest.
 With a DataVolume, both the PVC creation and import is automated on behalf of the user.